Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
 1. Press the brightness down hotkey once and note the effects.

 **Expected result**

-1. Pressing the hotkey should decrease the brightness of the internal LCD display
+1. Pressing the hotkey should decrease the brightness of the internal LCD display.
-1. Each keypress should cause a brightness down notification to appear in the top left of the screen
+1. Each keypress should cause a brightness down notification to appear in the top left of the screen.

 ### ECR015.001 Keyboard (function key: brightness up) in OS (Ubuntu 20.04)